Ferdinand Schörner: World War II

 On 7 May, the day General Alfred Jodl, Chief-of-Staff of the OKW was negotiating the surrender of all German forces at SHAEF, the last the OKW had heard from Schörner was on 2 May.
 He had reported he intended to fight his way west and surrender his army group to the Americans.
 On 8 May, OKW colonel Wilhelm Meyer-Detring was escorted through the American lines to contact Schörner.
 The colonel reported that Schörner had ordered his operational command to observe the surrender but he could not guarantee that he would be obeyed everywhere.
+(Note: Like many institutions in Nazi Germany, the control of the army was split between the OKW and the OKH.
+By 1945 OKW commanded all German forces in every theater apart from those on the Eastern Front, which were under OKH control and which, before his suicide, had reported directly to Hitler.
+So it was not clear if Schörner was under the command of OKW on 8 May or if President Karl Dönitz, or Chancellor von Krosigk, needed to order Schörner to surrender.)
 Schörner ordered a continuation of fighting against Red Army and the Czech insurgents of the Prague uprising.
 Later that day, Schörner deserted and flew to Austria, where he was arrested by the Americans on 18 May.
 Elements of Army Group Centre continued to resist the overwhelming force of the Red Army invading Czechoslovakia during the final Prague Offensive.
 Units of Army Group Centre, the last big German units to surrender, capitulated on 11 May 1945.

 Post-war trials and convictions

 With the war over, Schörner handed himself in to the Americans on 18 May 1945, who a few weeks later passed him over to the Soviet authorities as a prisoner of war.
 In August 1951 he was charged with war crimes, and in February 1952 the Military Board of the Soviet Supreme Court sentenced him to 25 years imprisonment.
 A decree of the Presidium of the Supreme Soviet in April 1952 reduced this sentence to 12 and a half years.
 A decree of December 1954 allowed him to be handed over to authorities of East Germany, and he was released in 1955.
 Returning to West Germany, he was arrested and charged with executions of German Army soldiers accused of desertion.
 Schörner was found guilty of manslaughter and attempted manslaughter and sentenced to four and a half years in prison.
-He was released on 4 August 1960 and lived in obscurity in Munich until his death on 2 July 1973.
+He was released on 4 August 1960 and lived in Munich until his death on 2 July 1973.
 At the time of his death, he was the last surviving field marshal of the Third Reich.
-In the late 1960s, he gave a lengthy interview to Italian historian Mario Silvestri on his role and actions during the Austro-German victory at the Battle of Caporetto in World War I, but rarely spoke about his World War II service.
+On 7 December 1971, he gave an interview to Italian historian Francesco Fadini on his role and actions during the Austro-German victory at the Battle of Caporetto in World War I, but rarely spoke about his World War II service.